 The second stage of labour begins when the cervix is fully dilated (open) and the baby's head moves down out of the uterus and into the vagina (or birth canal).
 Your job at this stage is to push the baby through the birth canal, so you'll need focused determination and energy.

 The birth of your baby may take 30 minutes to an hour or longer.
 This second stage could be further extended if you have an epidural.

 A small number of women will require assistance with their births, either by forceps or ventouse (vacuum extraction).
 The obstetrician will choose which is best for your situation.

 The final stage of labour is delivery of the placenta.
-There are two ways this can happen.
+There can happen in one of two ways listed below.